Ga Terug DutchBodybuilding.com Forum > Focus op de Leden > Topic van de Week

 ik lees ten eerste het woordje 'might'.
 Daarnaast denk ik aan motorpatronen.
 Motorpatronen doen spieren bewegen.
 Een beweging bepaalt het motorpatroon en jij kunt het motorpatroon bepalen.

 Het motorpatroon voor een squat is niet het mototpatroon voor een lunge of een pistol.
-In verschillende motorpatronen zijn verschillende spieren favoriet boven een ander, door verschillende omstandigheden waarin de beweging plaatsvindt, vnl bepaald door de hoek waarover de gewrichten bewegen, de afstand van het gewicht tot je zwaartepunt etc. bijv: OL stijl FrontSquat, Zwaar quaddominant.
-Ol stijl backsquat: hamstring dominant.
+In verschillende motorpatronen zijn verschillende spieren favoriet boven een ander, door verschillende omstandigheden waarin de beweging plaatsvindt, vnl bepaald door de hoek waarover de gewrichten bewegen, de afstand van het gewicht tot je zwaartepunt etc. bijv: OL sT FrontSquat, Zwaar quaddominant.
+Ol sT backsquat: hamstring dominant.
 Beide squats, maar verschillende spieren die het loodje gaan leggen tijdens het trainen.

 Daar aan toegevoegd dat onderzoek beweerd dat vezels van origo tot insertio lopen, Dimas kwads heeft als een tank en speed en load belangrijk zijn bij de bepaling of je pussy type I of hardcore type II 'fasttwitch' MU's gaat aanspreken, geeft mij al genoeg te weten, hier echter nog wat extra: